 Remedial actions required by the Decision Document for X-701B, issued in 2003, include remediating groundwater by injecting a chemical oxidant (Ohio EPA 2003).
 Oxidant was injected as required by the Decision Document between 2006 and 2008.
 After injections were completed in 2008, DOE Headquarters conducted an independent review of the X-701B Project to evaluate the remediation results and recommend a path forward.
 The review found that the method used to inject oxidant into the contaminated area did not address the deepest part of the contaminated soil.
 Contaminants that remained deep in the soil would continue to be released into the groundwater plume.
 As an interim remedial measure, DOE proposed to excavate soil in the western part of the X-701B plume area and mix oxidant directly into the contaminated soil.
 This effort began in December 2009 and was completed in January 2011.
+In 2023 the Deferred Units Decision Document included modified corrective measures for the X-701B Former Holding Pond Area (Ohio EPA 2023).
+Ohio EPA considers the 2009 interim remedial measure the final corrective measure for the X-701B Former Holding Pond Area.

-Section 6.3.2.2 and Figure 6.5 describe the groundwater monitoring completed at the X-701B Former Holding Pond in 2022.
+Section 6.3.2.2 and Figure 6.5 describe the groundwater monitoring completed at the X-701B Former Holding Pond in 2023.